bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 ### JAMstack while not suffering from a shortage of virtues is not a one size fits all solution!

-#### Don’t use JAMstack when:
+#### Don't use JAMstack when:

--   <span id="2b9a">You don’t generally do anything that consumes enough volume of static assets to cause your application to struggle with performance at least sometimes.</span>
+-   <span id="2b9a">You don't generally do anything that consumes enough volume of static assets to cause your application to struggle with performance at least sometimes.</span>
 -   <span id="d002">Your development team is used to different tech, and the cost of migration is higher than the reward.</span>
 -   <span id="fc18">You are dealing with tons of real-time/user data, (i.e. audio or video processing in real time)</span>
 -   <span id="c4bd">In most cases, it does not make sense to migrate a legacy project that is functioning just fine with no signs of depreciation on the horizon.</span>